 The Ricker family, owners of the Poland Spring resort, bought the building for $30,000.
 Hiram Ricker brought a crew of 19 Mainers, led by the resort’s head carpenter and civil engineer, Forrest Walker, to dismantle the structure.
 In Chicago Ricker watched as they carefully took apart the building and loaded it onto 16 freight cars.

 When the building arrived in Danville Junction in Maine, oxen hauled it to Poland Spring in carts.
 A pamphlet called “Poland Spring-America’s Leading Spa” reported, ‘”This undertaking was conducted with so much skill and care that not even the immense polished columns were scratched in the operation.”

-For years the Maine State Buiding was a popular attraction for the guests at the Poland Spring Resort.
+For years the guests at the Poland Spring Resort visited the Maine State Building.
 Hiram Ricker’s daughter Janette, “Miss Nettie,” directed the well-attended summer art exhibits.
 Every year her father’s company, Hiram Ricker & Sons, bought art for the resort’s collection from its annual budget of $1,000.

-The building’s allure faded over time, and in in 1966, its contents were boxed up and stored, according to the Poland Spring Preservation Society.
+But the days of the grand hotel ended and the building’s allure faded over time.
+So in 1966, its contents were boxed up and stored, according to the Poland Spring Preservation Society.
 In 1968, they were auctioned off.
 The Preservation Society then took ownership of the Maine State Building and began to restore and preserve it.